 6. Samsung Galaxy A52 Bluetooth issues

-Also, for those that manage to connect, Bluetooth volume is too low.
-Other reports talk about frequent disconnections and overall instability when it comes to pairing to their headphones, earbuds, car stereo systems, etc. Like with all other issues on this list, these Bluetooth issues are reported by a small number of people but we still run into a few cases.
+Also, for those that manage to connect, the Bluetooth volume is too low.
+Other reports talk about frequent disconnections and overall instability when it comes to pairing their headphones, earbuds, car stereo systems, etc. Like with all other issues on this list, these Bluetooth issues are reported by a small number of people but we still run into a few cases.

 What can you do to resolve this is to try and remove pairing then re-add the paired device again, check if the Audio toggle is enabled in Bluetooth Device settings, or just reset the network settings.